Kibo/AstrologyChart2/README.md

 - Build a public open source astrology application full of new ideas and modern approaches to astrology.
 - Design a computer system for interpreting astrological charts.

 *Are you interested?
-Are you a graphic designer, business manager, marketing guru?
+Are you a graphic designer, business manager, marketing or astrologer guru?
 Let me know.*